React View Transitions: A Hands-On Look

 A practical walkthrough of the View Transitions API in React — what works, what does not work, and whether it is ready for real projects.

-What the View Transitions API Actually Does
+What the View Transitions API Does

-The simplest vanilla usage:
+Basic vanilla usage:

 document.startViewTransition(() => {